Lord Edward FitzGerald: Character assessment

-Shortly after his death, Fitzgerald's sister, Lady Lucy FitzGerald, authored the following statement regarding her brother's fidelity to Ireland:
+There is evidence that, shortly after his death, Fitzgerald's sister, Lady Lucy FitzGerald, intended to publish a statement.
+The following was found among her papers but there is no evidence that it was ever printed:

 Fitzgerald was of small stature and handsome features.
 In the opinion of the McNeill biography in the Encyclopædia Britannica eleventh edition (1911) Fitzgerald's character and career have been made the subject of eulogies much beyond their merits.